 The effect of standardisation is marked because of the unbalanced nature of the dataset that the model attempts to account for.
 The standardised series is smoother than the unstandardised with most of the anomalous peaks being removed.
-The first two years in the series was comprised
+The first two years in the series was comprised entirely of sets in cool water which the model accounts for by lifting the standardised CPUE in those years relative to the unstandardised model, but the error around each point is large and the overall trend is essentially flat (Figure 20).

-Figure 20: Unstandardised observer logbook CPUE (arithmetic and geometric mean numbers of STM per set) and the year effects from the lognormal model of catch rates in successful sets ( $\pm$ 2 s.e.).
+Figure 20: Unstandardised observer logbook CPUE (arithmetic and geometric mean numbers of STM per set) and the year effects from the lognormal model of catch rates in successful sets (± 2 s.e.).